cgu-swebe-2019/rebelbogota.github.io/SessionG.md

 Presenter     | Talk Title
 --------------|------------
-Alexander Gotthard Real | A Veil on Selfishness vs a Veil on Fairness Jana Freundt  | Manipulated Votes and Rule Compliancevidence from a Field Experiment Milos Fisar  | Tax Compliance with Endogenous Audit Selection
+Alexander Gotthard Real | A Veil on Selfishness vs a Veil on Fairness Jana Freundt  | Manipulated Votes and Rule Compliance: Evidence from a Field Experiment Milos Fisar  | Tax Compliance with Endogenous Audit Selection

 ### **G-7.
 Coordination**